JindongGu/VoteAttack/README.md

 python main.py  --dataset cifar10  --model capsnet
 ```

-Please consider citing our paper:
+If this repo is helpful for you, please consider citing our work:
 ```
 @inproceedings{gu2021effective,
 title={Effective and Efficient Vote Attack on Capsule Networks},